 Attractions of Kunlun Mountains

 According to legend, the fairy lord of Kunlun Mountains is the Queen Mother of the West.
 The "Yao Chi" recorded in many ancient books is the Heihai lake at the source of the Kunlun River.
 It is 4,300 meters above sea level.
 The lake is clear and groups of birds and wild animals haunt with magnificent views.
 Pass through Yeniu Valley, there are precious rock paintings.
-Not far from the Heihai lake is the place where the legendary Jiang Taigong has practiced the Chinese philosophy Five Elements for 40 years.
+Not far from Heihai lake is the place where the legendary Jiang Taigong practiced the Chinese philosophy of Five Elements for 40 years.

 Yuxu Peak & Yuzhu Peak

 Yuxu Peak and Yuzhu Peak are wrapped with snow and surrounded by clouds and mists all year round.
 The legend says they're the incarnations of the two younger sisters of the Jade Emperor.
 The well-known Kunlun June Snow Wonder is formed here.
-Now both peaks are open to the outside world in Qinghai province as the holy places for pilgrimage and practice.
+Now both peaks are open to the outside world in Qinghai province as holy places for pilgrimage and practice.

 Kunlun Spring